-7 Techniques for Using Subtext to Supercharge Your Scenes
+Subtext Examples: 7 Simple Techniques to Supercharge Your Scenes

 1. When the character has too much to lose by being direct

-When intense emotions—like love, hate, anger, and desire—are involved, we’re often afraid to express ourselves openly.
+When intense emotions—like love, hate, anger, and desire—are involved, we’re often afraid to express ourselves openly in our everyday lives.
 It’s too risky.
 We don’t want to lay it on the line, so we hedge.

 That’s what your characters will do, too, when you employ subtext in such a scene.

-2. When you want the reader to be an active participant in the scene, actually experiencing the events.
+2. When you want the reader to be an active participant in the scene, actually experiencing the events

-Because of the underlying puzzle, a scene with subtext engages the reader’s brain, giving them an active reading experience, encouraging them to gather and interpret clues to what’s going on beneath the surface.
+Because of the underlying puzzle, a scene with subtext engages the reader’s brain, giving them an active reading experience, encouraging them to gather and interpret clues to what’s going on beneath the surface, to figure out the underlying message.

 Feeding the reader direct dialogue or telling them what’s going on directly denies them the opportunity to participate, discovering the meaning of the scene for themselves.
-Leave some tantalizing blanks for your reader to fill in.

 First, you have to know who your characters are, what they want, and what’s at stake if they fail to achieve their goal.

 Remember, subtext is below the surface, so sometimes it helps to write a practice draft stating what the characters really think, feel, and want.
 This is the surface level.

 Next, it’s time to dig beneath the surface.
-Here are some techniques you might employ to create subtext.
+Here are examples from some seven types of subtext, illustrating techniques you might use to deepen the significance of your scenes.

 1. Use double meaning

 Take a look at the meet cute scene from Double Indemnity.
-It’s brimming with double entendre and subtext, allowing plenty of opportunity for the viewer to participate in the scene.
+It’s brimming with double entendre and innuendo, allowing plenty of opportunity for the viewer to participate in the scene.

 You don’t have to create such clever banter in your scene, but using double meanings is a superb way to add subtext.

 2. Change the subject